 We work at it – really hard.
 We’re very much still learning as we go, which is something that will surely never stop.
 But, with two kids in the mix, here are my top pieces of advice that have worked for us so far!

 - Prioritize One Another.
 When we got married, we were given the advice to always put your marriage first, even before kids.
 That seemed counter-intuitive to me at the time.
 I thought, “How could you possibly put anything before your kids?!”
 But, I see now that this advice was spot on.
-We’ve found that having a solid foundation has created create a healthy and happy environment for everyone, including our kids, and it really does start with our relationship.
+We’ve found that having a solid foundation has created a healthy and happy environment for everyone, including our kids.

 - Go On Dates.
 In the same vein as prioritizing one another, setting up regular date nights is a great way to get away, relax, and have fun.
 Doug and I have tried to go on a date at least once a month, which I know doesn’t sound like a lot, but it’s the nicest little break when it happens!